Frequently Asked Questions

 Application Requirement Questions

 The Stanford Graduate Application is now live.
 Please go to the Admissions section to find the links to the online application.

-Applications are due on January 10, 2019.
-Decisions will be released no later than early March, 2019 and admitted students will reply to the admission offer by April 15, 2019.
+Applications are due early January, 2020.
+Decisions will be released no later than early March, 2020 and admitted students will reply to the admission offer by April 15, 2020.

 Yes, peace of mind!
 Also, if anything is missing from your application, we can contact you with enough time.
 Aside from that, so long as your application is completed by the deadline, we will review it with all other applications.

 To apply to STEP, start by choosing EDUCATION-MA as your program.
 Then designate summer 2019-2020 as your start term.
 If applying to the multiple subjects program, select “Elementary Education” as your specialization.
 If applying to the single subject program, select “Teaching of (subject)” as your specialization.